roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  He suddenly pulled the delicate clitoris far out from her body stretching it beyond tolerable limits and separating it from its protective hood.
 Dean was forceful, much rougher than any man Kerri had ever had sex with but that did not upset her.
 Every time he pinched the elongated clit, Kerri discovered a willingness to endure the erotic pleasures of the devil.

  Dean could smell the stale sex, the used semen and sweat from the earlier affair between Kerri and Harv but it did not bother him.
 His enraged mind had one goal and he was determined to succeed without any considerations for Kerri's feelings or well being.
-Report_Story #4